VlachosGroup/openmkm/docs/output.md

    - Lists each species dimensionless formation entropies (S/R).
    - Calculated from the NASA polynomials specified at the input temperature and input pressure.
-   - **Note**: These values are calculated assuming no coverage effects.

 ## Reaction data